aarogala/Getting-and-Cleaning-Data-Course-Project/README.md

 ## How the script works:
 Submitted R script called run_analysis.R uses data collected from the accelerometers from the Samsung Galaxy S smartphone (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and does the following:

-1.Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.<br />
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.<br />
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+3.Uses descriptive activity names to name the activities in the data set<br />
+4.Appropriately labels the data set with descriptive variable names.<br />
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br />

 ## Description of the variables:
 The features selected for this source database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.